ruben4447/ts-aqaVirtualMachine/README.md

 - **Output** - have a virtual screen which the processor can output to (add custom commands to allow printing)

 ## Instruction Sets
 Instruction sets list what commands may be used and map it to an opcode that the 'CPU' understands.

-There are two instruction sets that I use - one for the assembler (`src/ts/assemblerInstructionMap.ts`), which maps mnemonics to associated commands depending on their arguments, and one for the cpu (`src/ts/cpuInstructionSet.ts`), which simply maps instructions to their opcode.

-I am to have a tab which lists this for help purposes
+The official A-Level AQA Assembly Language specification: [https://filestore.aqa.org.uk/resources/computing/AQA-75162-75172-ALI.PDF](https://filestore.aqa.org.uk/resources/computing/AQA-75162-75172-ALI.PDF)

+The instruction set is at `src/ts/instructionSet.ts`.
+It contains each sub-instruction; the property `.mnemonic` is what one would type in the assembly code input.
+This "parent" mnemonic is mapped to this specific mnemonic via the argument signature (the `.args` property).

+The `Instruction Set` Tab shows this.

 ## CPU
 The CPU has an ArrayBuffer for registers and for memory, having the ability to read and write from either of these.

 Both memory and the registers depend on the CPUs *numerical type* - this is tored in `#<CPU>.numType` and is immutable.
 This dictates what format data is get/set from DataViews.
 This is settable during CPU construction and should not be changed (unexpected results may arise).

 Writing to either memory or registers will trigger a respective callback.
 This callback will not influence the writing process.

 **NB typed arrays are NOT used.
 Typed arrays have endianness which may get confusing when transferring between types and DataViews.
 As such, only DataViews and their get/set methods are used**